alecharn/ucs-mds-zoning-bridge/readme.md

 - `--flag_add_zones_to_zonesets`: (Optional) Boolean flag to add zones to zonesets.
 Default is `true`.
 - `--flag_activate_zonesets`: (Optional) Boolean flag to activate zonesets.
 Default is `true`.

-### fevice-Aliases Considerations
+### Device-Aliases Considerations

 If `flag_configure_device_aliases` is set to `true`, device-alias is automatically created for the vHBAs WWPNs on each MDS, and has the following structure: `{server_profile_name}-{fabric}-{vhba_name}`

-For example, if the Server Profile in Intersight is named `ucs-sp-1`, has two vHBAs with names `vhba0` attached to Fabric A (WWPN 20:00:00:00:00:00:00:01) and `vhba1` attached to Fabric B (WWPN 20:00:00:00:00:00:00:02), the device-aliases would be:
+For example, if the Server Profile in Intersight is named `ucs-sp-1`, has two vHBAs with names `vhba0` attached to Fabric A (`WWPN 20:00:00:00:00:00:00:01`) and `vhba1` attached to Fabric B (`WWPN 20:00:00:00:00:00:00:02`), the device-aliases would be:
-- On Mds A : `device-alias name ucs-sp-1-A-vhba0 pwwn 20:00:00:00:00:00:00:01`
+- On MDS A : `device-alias name ucs-sp-1-A-vhba0 pwwn 20:00:00:00:00:00:00:01`
-- On Mds B : `device-alias name ucs-sp-1-B-vhba1 pwwn 20:00:00:00:00:00:00:02`
+- On MDS B : `device-alias name ucs-sp-1-B-vhba1 pwwn 20:00:00:00:00:00:00:02`

 When `flag_configure_device_aliases` is set to `true`, device-aliases are used to add members in MDS zones instead of directly using the WWPNs of vHBAs.
-For example, if using zone `zone-demo-a` on MDS A in vsan 100, following configuration would be pushed to MDS A :
+For example, if using zone `zone-demo-a` in `vsan 100` of MDS A, following configuration would be pushed to MDS A :
 ```bash
 zone name zone-demo-a vsan 100
     member device-alias ucs-sp-1-A-vhba0
 ```

 When `flag_configure_device_aliases` is set to `false`, WWPNs of vHBAs are used to add members in MDS zones.
-For example, if using zone `zone-demo-a` on MDS A in vsan 100, following configuration would be pushed to MDS A :
+For example, if using zone `zone-demo-a` in `vsan 100` of MDS A, following configuration would be pushed to MDS A :
 ```bash
 zone name zone-demo-a vsan 100
     member pwwn 20:00:00:00:00:00:00:01